 Professor Melissa Bosma

-Adjunct Professor of Oboe
+Lecturer of Oboe

 Melissa Bosma is Lecturer of Oboe at Oklahoma State University where she also serves as the Director of the OSU Summer Music Camp.
 Prior to her appointment at OSU, Ms. Bosma served as Adjunct Instructor of Oboe at Heidelberg University, where she performed with the faculty woodwind quintet, regularly performed at the New Music Festival, and commissioned new solo works for oboe and piano.